-If you are a healer, it is likely that a child you experienced states of heightened awareness that may have been somatic, energetic, psychic or empathic.
+If you’re a healer, it’s likely that as a child you experienced states of heightened awareness.
 As a highly sensitive child, your differences from others, and their responses to you, may have made you feel that something was wrong with you.
 Since our culture does not recognize other dimensional awareness, those of us who came into the world with our senses heightened, tended to have our awareness pathologized.

 While you may have been called to develop your inborn gifts, you may have also walled off emotional scars, resentments and deep insecurities which were the result of living in a world that feared and denied realms that were very real to you as a sensitive person.
 You may have split off parts of yourself to survive in the world.